ohduran/ohduran.github.io/04contact.md

 <br>

 To get in touch, make time to compel a good case, and please [email me](mailto:{{ site.email }}) right away.
 I'll reply back only if I'm convinced that you are genuinely interested in having a conversation with me.
+Otherwise, [I may not be able to reply](/email).

 Consider this a spam filter: there's enough friction so that those who eventually send an email have spent some time thinking about what to say, and they aren't just [spraying and praying](https://en.wikipedia.org/wiki/Spray_and_pray) for my attention.

 Such an investment in time comes with a promise: that I'll deliver a response that will be, to the best of my ability, the most efficient for bringing your request to a successful conclusion.
-If I think that your question may be helpful to others, I may write a post with the answer (with your permission).

 To send an email that prompts a response,